| The war lords palace

 paused, watching the trainers at work, herding the oliphaunts

-back to their small cages, and feeding the tigers with joints
+back to their small cages, and feeding the striped cats with joints

 of meat.